Compare ethical savings accounts: Feel good and save money in the process

 - Savings accounts that are only offered to selected organisations at a discount.

 How does an ethical savings account work?

 John wants to open a savings account but is concerned about how his money will be used during the period he plans on making his investment.
 After comparing various banks he finds a few that do not have a negative impact on the Australian environment.
-Noting that the interest rates and other features match what other banks offer, he chooses to invest Beyond Bank.
+Noting that the interest rates and other features match what other banks offer, he chooses to invest with Beyond Bank.

 The Community Reward account lets John save his money, but Beyond Bank does the giving.
-At no cost to John, Beyond Bank donates a percentage of his annual average balance to registered charity or community organisation.
+At no cost to John, Beyond Bank donates a percentage of his annual average balance to a registered charity or community organisation.
 Below are some of the registered organisations: